 Driving Social Change- End Menstrual Taboo, End Monthly Exile

-Menstrual exile, is a tradition of “untouchability” in far-western Nepal.
+Menstrual exile, is a tradition of “untouchability” in Mid Western and far-western Nepal (i.e Karnali and Sudur Pacchim Province).
 Forbidden from touching other people and objects, women and girls are required to live away from the community, typically in a livestock shed, dens during menstruation.
-Every year many women die due to suffocation, rape crime, animal attack, fire, etc. This year we are launching this campaign to advocate to end this ill tradition.
-We will be running woman football cup and work with the local bodies to abolish the huts where women are forced to live.
-We will be organizing football tournaments to raise funds to run this campaign and promote sanitation, hygiene and safety of woman .
+Every year many women die due to suffocation, rape crime, animal and snake attack, fire, etc. From Now, We are launching this campaign to advocate to end this ill tradition.
+We will be running woman football cup and work with the local bodies to abolish the huts (Chaupratha) where women are forced to live.
+We will be organizing football tournaments to raise funds to run this campaign and promote sanitation, hygiene and safety of woman including empowerment.